 Internal Reporting System

 Furukawa Electric Group has introduced an internal reporting system to earlier detect and correct illegal acts.
 The Company has in place an internal reporting desk as well as an external reporting desk that makes use of outside third-party institutions (the Furukawa Electric Group Hotline), both of which allow employees to make reports anonymously.
 An internal reporting secretariat manages the content of such reports stringently, taking ample care to prevent people making such reports from suffering any negative impacts, looking into issues swiftly and taking appropriate action.
 In fiscal 2016, we newly set up external reporting desks for oversea affiliates.
-We started to set up from mainly China and Southeast Asia where many our Group companies were expanding their business.
+By the end of fiscal 2017, we have set them up in 10 countries and 40 affiliates.

 Security Trade Control

 Furukawa Electric Group considers security trade control to be one of its most important responsibilities as a company with global business operations.
 In accordance with the laws and regulations that make up the international framework on security trade control (the export control regime), we have improved and strengthened our management systems for cargoes and technologies that can be converted to weapons or military uses.
 In exporting products and providing technology, we conduct transaction screenings based on our Security Trade Control Regulations to ensure compliance with relevant legislation and are careful to prevent circumvent to countries of concern.

 Furukawa Electric Group formulated the Furukawa Electric Group Anti-Bribery Statement in April 2012.
 In December, we published the Furukawa Electric Group Anti-Bribery Guide (revised to the second edition in May 2018), and we are promoting activities toward creating a groupwide bribery risk management system.